 What is CBD?

 Cannabidiol, otherwise known as CBD, is a non-psychoactive cannabinoid found in cannabis.
 Some studies have shown that CBD can be effective in relieving a number of ailments including: anxiety, inflammation, stress, and pain.
 There are a number of methods through which CBD can be taken.
 These methods include: Sublinguals (Under the tongue), Capsules, Vapes, and Topicals.
-Current research shows CBD to possess very promising anti-tumor, neuroprotective, antioxidant, anti-convulsive and anti-psychotic properties.
+Current research shows CBD to possess very promising anti-tumor, neuroprotective, antioxidant, anti-convulsive and anti-psychotic properties; although, these are all potential benefits and have not been evaluated by the FDA.

 The Entourage Effect

 "Teamwork makes the dream work..."

 That phrase can be heard throughout the world of sports and various other avenues in life.
 The same can be said for phytocannabinoids.

 The Entourage Effect is a theoretical concept which suggests that cannabinoids offer magnified therapeutic benefits when taken in combination with other cannabinoids versus when taken in isolated forms.
 In addition to cannabinoids working better with one another, the terpenes found in cannabis have also been found to be more effective when combined with others.
 For example, delta-9 tetrahydracannabinol (THC) and CBD have shown to have a very beneficial synergystic relationship with one another.
 The two cannabinoids do not interact with the exact same receptors; however, what one does not typically accomplish, the other tends to pick up the slack so to speak.
 Think of it as having two rooms in a house.
 Both doors to the rooms have locks that require two different keys, but they both lead to the inside of the room.
 CBD has the ability to influence how THC interacts with the CB1 receptors in our bodies, thus influencing the physiological effects that THC has.
 Some studies have indicated that CBD can lessen the effects of THC's psychotropic properties, or weaken the euphoric high.

 Hemp vs. Marijuana